DUNE/computing-training-202112/_episodes/07-grid-job-submission.md

 ## Job Output

 This particular test writes a file to `/pnfs/dune/scratch/users/<username>/job_output_<id number>.log`.
 Verify that the file exists and is non-zero size after the job completes.
 You can delete it after that; it just prints out some information about the environment.

 More information about `jobsub` is available [here][redmine-wiki-jobsub] and [here][redmine-wiki-using-the-client].

 ## Submit a job using the tarball containing custom code

-Most of the time you actually don't need an input tarball, especially if you are just using code from the base release and you don't actually modify any of it.
+First off, a very important point: for running analysis jobs, **you may not actually need to pass an input tarball**, especially if you are just using code from the base release and you don't actually modify any of it.
+All you need to do is set up any required software from CVMFS (e.g. dunetpc and/or protoduneana), and you are ready to go.
+If you're just modifying a fcl file, for example, but no code, it's actually more efficient to copy just the fcl(s) your changing to the scratch directory within the job, and edit them as part of your job script (copies of a fcl file in the current working directory have priority over others by default).

 Sometimes, though, we need to run some custom code that isn't in a release.
 We need a way to efficiently get code into jobs without overwhelming our data transfer systems.
-We have to make a few minor changes to the scripts you made, generate a tarball, and invoke the proper jobsub options to get that into your job.
+We have to make a few minor changes to the scripts you made in the previous tutorial section, generate a tarball, and invoke the proper jobsub options to get that into your job.
 There are many ways of doing this but by far the best is to use the Rapid Code Distribution Service (RCDS), as shown in our example.

 If you have finished up the LArSoft follow-up and want to use your own code for this next attempt, feel free to tar it up (you don't need anything besides the localProducts* and work directories) and use your own tar ball in lieu of the one in this example.
-You will have to change the last line with your own submit file.
+You will have to change the last line with your own submit file instead of the pre-made one.

 First, we should make a tarball.
 Here is what we can do (assuming you are starting from /dune/app/users/username/):